-Institut Kimia Malaysia (IKM), or the Malaysian Institute of Chemistry, is a statutory professional organization incorporated under the Chemists Act 1975 on 1st November 1977 and is under the jurisdiction of the Ministry of Energy, Science, Technology, Environment & Climate Change (MESTECC).
+Institut Kimia Malaysia (IKM), or the Malaysian Institute of Chemistry, is a statutory professional organization incorporated under the Chemists Act 1975 on 1st November 1977 and is under the jurisdiction of the Ministry of Science, Technology & Innovation (MOSTI).

 The Institute was earlier inaugurated on 8th April 1967 with 27 founding members and subsequently registered under the Societies Act 1966 on 13th October 1967.

 IKM has grown in tandem with the rapid development of Malaysia to become a well-established and strong professional organization recognized both locally and internationally.
 Membership of IKM comes from both the manufacturing and service sectors, universities and other institutions of higher learning, research and development institutions, and government and education sectors.
-With membership of 4,178 as at 31 August 2018, IKM enjoys a prominent place among the professional scientific organization in Malaysia.
+With membership of more than 4,800 in January 2021, IKM enjoys a prominent place among the professional scientific organization in Malaysia.
 The Institute is also playing a leading role in the development of chemistry in Malaysia.